AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/global-reference.md

 ---
 title: Adobe Commerce Global Reference Architecture
-description: Get the most our of your Adobe Commerce implementaiton by leveraging a global reference architecture.
+description: Get the most our of your Adobe Commerce implementation by leveraging a global reference architecture.
 exl-id: a18529a3-da9b-4e1b-8048-0a906e65c740
 ---
 # Global Reference Architecture (GRA)